goetzi123/FleetChat/FleetChat_Message_Broker_Architecture.md

 ## Architectural Overview

 FleetChat operates as a **pure message broker** that facilitates bidirectional communication between WhatsApp Business API and Samsara fleet management system.
-The service has no user interface and functions entirely through API integrations and webhook processing.
+The service has no user interface and functions entirely through API integrations and webhook processing. **Broker Status**: Message routing architecture operational with verified event propagation (July 2025).

 ```
 ┌─────────────┐    ┌─────────────┐    ┌─────────────┐